 Family reunification procedure

-In practice, the whole procedure lasts approximately six to nine months, and in some cases even the whole year from the date of submission of application for temporary stay until family member come to Croatia.
+In practice, the whole procedure lasts approximately at minimum six to nine months, and in some cases even a year or more from the date of submission of an application for temporary stay up until the family member come to Croatia.

-All family members of asylees and foreigners under subsidiary protection shall regulate their residence pursuant to the provisions of the Law on Foreigners in order to be able to enter Croatia, which means that they should submit applications for temporary stay.
+All family members of asylees and foreigners under subsidiary protection shall regularise their residence pursuant to the provisions of the Law on Foreigners in order to be able to enter Croatia, which means that they should submit an application for temporary stay.

-Family members of asylees and foreigners under subsidiary protection who regulate their stay pursuant to the provisions of the Law on Foreigners have to fulfil the following requirements:
+Family members of asylees and foreigners under subsidiary protection who regularise their stay pursuant to the provisions of the Law on Foreigners have to fulfil the following requirements:

-• when applying for temporary stay for the first time, provide a document proving that s/he has not been convicted of criminal offences by a final ruling, which has been issued by home country or a country in which s/he has resided for more than a year immediately prior to arriving in the Republic of Croatia,
+- when applying for temporary stay for the first time, provide a document proving that s/he has not been convicted of criminal offences by a final ruling, which has been issued by their home country or a country in which s/he has resided for more than a year immediately prior to arriving in the Republic of Croatia, however this proof does not need to be submitted for a third-country national until he/she is 14 years of age,

-• has not been forbidden to enter into the Republic of Croatia and stay in the Republic of Croatia, or if no alert has been issued in SIS for the purpose of forbidding his entry
+- has not been forbidden to enter into the Republic of Croatia and stay in the Republic of Croatia, or if no alert has been issued in SIS (Schengen Information System) for the purpose of forbidding his entry,

-A temporary stay permit shall be issued with the period of validity of up to one year and the validity of the foreign travel document should be for three months beyond the period of validity of the temporary stay permit.[10]
+A temporary stay permit shall be issued with a period of validity of up to one year and the validity of the foreign travel document should be for three months beyond the period of validity of the temporary stay permit.[18]
+However, in practice, the validity of one year of temporary stay is running from the day of granting, meaning that a few months of one year validity can pass before a person actually arrives in Croatia.

 According to the Ministry of Interior, there were 39 applications for family reunification in 2018.
 29 applications were approved and 10 were still pending at the end of 2018.

-In 2022, a total of 64 requests for family reunification with beneficiaries of international protection were submitted, and by the end of 2022, 21 requests were in the process, while 43 requests were approved.
-The largest number of requests were submitted by nationals of Syria, Iraq and Iran.[12]
+In 2022, a total of 64 requests for family reunification with beneficiaries of international protection were submitted, and by the end of 2022, 21 requests were being assessed, while 43 requests were approved.
+The largest number of requests were submitted by nationals of Syria, Iraq and Iran.[20]

 [1] Article 66 LITP.